Flops and Clusters in the Homological Minimal Model Program: Introduction

 \subsection{Applications to GIT}

 There are various other outputs to the Homological MMP that for clarity have not been included in Figure~\ref{Fig2}.
-One such output is the twist autoequivalence from \ref{mut functor thm intro}\eqref{mut thm 3 intro} when the curve does not flop.
-Another such output, this time in the case the curve does flop, is obtained by combining \ref{mut functor thm intro}\eqref{mut thm 2 intro} with \cite[5.2.5]{Joe}.
-This shows that it is possible to output the flop as a fixed, specified, GIT of the mutated algebra.
+One such output, when the curve does flop, is obtained by combining \ref{mut functor thm intro}\eqref{mut thm 2 intro} with \cite[5.2.5]{Joe}.
+This shows that it is possible to output the flop as a fixed, specified, GIT moduli space of the mutated algebra.